Domestic Violence (cont.)

 How is intimate partner abuse legally addressed?

-Mandatory reporting, now the legal requirement in 23 states, requires that health professionals report suspected instances of domestic violence to the police; it is a somewhat controversial legal intervention for domestic violence.
+Some form of mandatory reporting, now the legal requirement in 47 states, requires that health professionals report suspected instances of domestic violence to the police; it is a somewhat controversial legal intervention for domestic violence.
 While mandatory reporting may result in some partner violence victims and perpetrators receiving the treatment they need, it is thought by some to place the victim at risk for experiencing a worsening of the abuse as a result of angering the abuser.
 Another criticism of mandatory reporting includes the violation of doctor-patient confidentiality that is important for effective treatment to occur.

 What is the prognosis for domestic violence?